kant/HackBox/README.md

 You can see the list of routes by running the server as described above and visiting: `/docs` in a browser.

+## On route configs

+As much as possible the routes are strictly validated.
+That means each API endpoint will only let data through that passes validation for that route.

+All routes should have validation rules for anything it expects to trust.

+Note that we've set a global server config that will strip unkown keys from the JSON payloads of requests.

+So if you're seeing things go missing from request payloads, it's because they're not being validated and therefore, ignored.

 ## Linting setup

 Currently using [Walmart's eslint config for ES6-node](https://github.com/walmartlabs/eslint-config-defaults) with only a few tweaks as can be seen in `.eslintrc` there are some modifications in the `data` folder to allow for `snake_case` key names for API output.